Watertown Plant Removal Services

 Contact Watertown's Department of Public Works for Plant Material Disposal & Organic Waste Management

-Proper plant material disposal in Watertown is managed by the Department of Public Works (DPW), which enforces seasonal yard waste collection from April–November.
-Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines—and bundle woody material in 4-foot lengths, 50-lb maximum, tied with biodegradable twine.
+Proper plant material disposal in Watertown is managed through the Department of Public Works (DPW), which enforces seasonal yard waste collection from April-Nov.
+Residents must use biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
+Woody debris must be bundled with biodegradable twine, not exceeding 4-foot lengths or 50-lb per bundle.
 The Transfer Station requires a resident sticker for access, and contractors must obtain permits and pay applicable fees.
-Specialized disposal is required for certain categories: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill (never composted or chipped), while diseased plants follow quarantine and controlled disposal protocols.
-Hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
-Healthy native plants are suitable for municipal composting, and large woody debris may be coordinated with municipal chipping services.
-Material must be staged for immediate cleanup to prevent invasive seed or pathogen spread, and storm drains must be protected.
-All plant material must remain on private property until collection—street or storm drain disposal is strictly prohibited to prevent MS4 violations and protect local waterways.
+Specialized disposal is required for certain materials: invasive species must be double-bagged in 6 mil heavy-duty plastic and sent to a certified landfill, never composted or chipped; diseased plants follow quarantine and controlled disposal protocols; hazardous plants like poison ivy, giant hogweed, and wild parsnip require special handling.
+Healthy native plant debris is suitable for municipal composting, while large woody material may be coordinated with municipal chipping services.
+Immediate cleanup is essential to prevent the spread of invasive seeds or pathogens and to protect storm drains.
+Materials must remain on private property until collection to avoid MS4 violations.
+For guidance on schedules and regulations:

 Watertown Department of Public Works